Tee-works/big-data-processing-platform/README.md

 2. **Processing Layer**
    - EMR Cluster in private subnet (10.100.2.0/24)
-   - MWAA (Managed Workflows for Apache Airflow) for orchestration
+   - MWAA (Managed Workflows for Apache Airflow) for orchestration deployed in the two private subnet for high availability.
    - Auto-scaling based on workload

 3. **Storage Layer**